Communities

 I haven't completely gone through your algorithm, but I suspect what you define is the Ackermann bijection between the natural numbers and the hereditary finite sets.

-Hakerh400‭ wrote almost 4 years ago · edited almost 4 years ago
+Hakerh400‭ wrote about 4 years ago · edited about 4 years ago

 @celtschk‭ The decision to avoid terms "rank" and "hereditary finite" was intentional, because they involve transfinite recursion and depend on set-theoretic axioms.
 The post is now edited, please let me know if the definitions are still misleading.
 Also, this is not the Ackermann bijection (6 is a counterexample: this algorithm gives {{{}, {{}}}}, while Ackermann gives {{{}}, {{{}}}}).